hamxiaoz/10x-developer/cli.md

 },

 ```
-- To develop:
+- So the flow is:
+    - We tell package the bin file is in the `bin` folder
-    - Write code in `lib` folder
+    - The bin file invokes the actual script in `dist` folder
-    - Make sure the 'prepublish' script will babel your source to `dist` folder
+    - We develop the script in `lib` folder and babel the source ('prepublish') to `dist` folder

 Reference:
 - https://github.com/bevry/cson